appcelerator-archive/amp/docs/stack.md

 Commands:
-  deploy      Deploy a stack with a Docker Compose v3 file logs        Display logs of given stack matching provided criteria ls          List deployed stacks rm          Remove one or more deployed stacks services    List services of a stack
+  deploy      Deploy a stack with a Docker Compose v3 file logs        Display filtered logs for stack ls          List deployed stacks rm          Remove one or more deployed stacks services    List services of a stack